 Competencies: ensure accountability, drive results, manage conflict, exhibit interpersonal savvy, develop talent, value differences, build effective teams, communicate effectively, persuade/influence, manage with courage, demonstrate self-awareness, instill trust, drive engagement

 About the facilitators

-Aaron has been with the Leadership Louisville Center for five years, and spent the previous 17 years in broadcasting, working as a radio morning show host and promotions/marketing director for a multi-station cluster.
-Miller was elected to two terms as city council member for the city of Lyndon (a small city within Jefferson County) in 2002 and 2004, and he has also worked as a blogger for Gannett/The Courier-Journal.
+Aaron has been with the Leadership Louisville Center since 2012, and spent the previous 17 years in broadcasting, working as a radio morning show host and promotions/marketing director for a multi-station cluster.
+Miller was elected to two terms as a city council member for the city of Lyndon (a small city within Jefferson County) in 2002 and 2004, and he has also worked as a blogger for Gannett/The Courier-Journal.